Slow-Cooker (or not) Chicken Stew

 - Cilantro - Chop cilantro.

 - Slow-cook stew - Combine carrots, onions, garlic, mushrooms and chicken in the bowl of a slow-cooker.
-Pour stock, beer and adobo sauce over top.
+Pour stock and adobo sauce over top.
 Add thyme, salt and black pepper and stir to combine.
 Cook on low 7 to 8 hours (3 to 4 hours on high).
 (Note: If you prefer not to use the slow-cooker, you can also brown the chicken with some oil in a Dutch oven.
 Set chicken aside and add vegetables to pan.
 Saute until vegetables begin to soften.
-Add chicken, stock, beer, adobo sauce, thyme, salt and black pepper.
+Add chicken, stock, adobo sauce, thyme, salt and black pepper.
 Simmer on low-medium until vegetables are tender and chicken is cooked through, 15 to 20 minutes.)

 - When chicken is cooked through, use a fork and knife to shred chicken right in the slow-cooker.
 Remove bones from the soup.